adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 7/19/2022 v1.0.1.8
+- Fixed Bug where Updater Failed to complete due to dependencies being in use

 ### 7/19/2022 v1.0.1.7
 - Added Reddit GIF Download Support
 - Fixed Bug where missing FileSize or Bitrate resulted in a crash